Eddogy/First-PSD-to-HTML-Project/README.md

 Assigned by Kaunas Information Technology School.
-Because it was my first time doing something like this, the whole project was mostly done without bootstrap, flexbox or grid.
+Because it was my first time doing something like this, the whole project was mostly done without Bootstrap, Flexbox or Grid.
 90% Pure CSS.